boricsk/hobby-projects/energy/README.md

 ## Key components

-Data Source: Electricity API
+- Data Source: Electricity API

-The free Electricity API provides current carbon emissions and energy consumption data.
+The free Electricity API provides current carbon emissions and energy consumption data.<br>
 The API updates hourly, ensuring the latest information is available.

-Data Extraction and Transformation: Python
+- Data Extraction and Transformation: Python

-The ETL (Extract, Transform, Load) process in Python is responsible for retrieving and transforming the data.
+The ETL (Extract, Transform, Load) process in Python is responsible for retrieving and transforming the data.<br>
 The raw data is collected initially, then necessary transformations are performed (e.g., data cleaning, normalization, formatting).

-Data Storage: AWS
+- Data Storage: AWS

-Transformed data is stored in the AWS infrastructure.
+Transformed data is stored in the AWS infrastructure.<br>
 AWS offers a reliable and scalable solution for secure data storage and access.

-Data Visualization: Power BI
+- Data Visualization: Power BI

-Power BI is used to create visualizations from the data, enabling the monitoring of carbon emissions and energy consumption trends.
+Power BI is used to create visualizations from the data, enabling the monitoring of carbon emissions and energy consumption trends.<br>
 The visualizations are interactive and customizable, allowing users to easily review and analyze the data.